CodeYourFuture/curriculum/content/en/js3/blocks/using-fetch/index.md

 3="Fetch data from a server side API"
 +++

-So now we have these pieces of our giant concept map
+So now we have these four pieces of our giant concept map

-🗓️ we know that sending 📤 requests over a network takes time 🧵 we know that we should not stop our program to wait for data 📤 we know that we can send a request using `fetch()`
+1. 🗓️ we know that sending 📤 requests over a network takes time
+2. 🧵 we know that we should not stop our program to wait for data
+3. 📤 we know that we can send a request using `fetch()`
-🐕 we know that `fetch` is a 💻 client side 🧰 Web API 🫱🏿‍🫲🏽 we know that `fetch` returns a `Promise`? (...this last one is pending)
+4. 🐕 we know that `fetch` is a 💻 client side 🧰 Web API

-But we still don't know how to use `fetch` to get data from a server side API.
-Let's find out.
+We _don't_ yet know that `fetch` returns a `Promise` and we will explore this next time.
+And we still don't know how to use `fetch` to get data from a server side API.
+Let's find this out now.
 Run this code in the console in your browser.

 ```js
 const endpoint = "//curriculum.codeyourfuture.io/dummy-apis/films.json";